Why Choose Mesa Verde

 Regional Occupation Program (ROP) - Provides Juniors and Seniors with an opportunity to explore, and receive credit for, a vast array of countywide programs that give a real world look at numerous job fields.
 Most ROP classes are taken off campus at other SJUSD schools.

-Career and Technical Education (CTE) - Mesa Verde is a proud provider of two CTE programs (Dance and Theater).
-Student take a 3-course journey within the profession of Dance or Theater.
+Career and Technical Education (CTE) - Mesa Verde is a proud provider of three CTE programs.
+In the Performing Arts (Dance and Theater), a student can take a 3-course journey within the profession of Dance or Theater.
 Students are challenged each day to practice, create, and explore the world of Dance or Theater.
 Another course is the Public Safety Course, where students looking towards a career in Law Enforcement, Private Security and Investigation, Military Police, or Investigative Services can receive a solid overview and introduction in these fields.

 Spend Some Time With Us